Treeniks/tyranny-of-types-type-classes/README.md

 I originally started writing the paper with Markdown and mdBook and then translated it over and did further edits in latex.
 I then re-translated those changes back into mdBook.
 Thus there is a `latex` and a `mdbook` folder in this repository.
 Both versions are almost identical, with some small tweaks and a little more code in the mdBook version.

 I also had to hold a presentation about the topic, the slides for which can be found in the `presentation` folder.
 They are written in LaTeX with beamer and use TUM's design template.
-There are no notes or the likes and the slides themselves aren't very useful as the actual presentation was very freestyle.
+There are no notes or the likes and the slides themselves aren't very useful as the actual presentation was mostly freestyle.

+Later in 2024 I found out about [Typst](https://typst.app/home/) and translated this paper into it to try it out.
+The result can be found in the `typst` folder.

 ## Build